Spline element method for the Monge-Ampere equation: Introduction

-The paper is organized as follows: In the first section, we review the spline element discretization.
-The following section is devoted to the variational formulations associated to Newton's method, for which we give convergence results for smooth solutions, and the vanishing moment method.
-Here we introduce the three dimensional version of the BFO iterative method.
+The paper is organized as follows: in the second section, we introduce some notation and give some preliminary results.
+In section \ref{vanishing} we prove the convergence of Newton's method in the vanishing moment methodology.
 The last section is devoted to numerical experiments.
-We will use $C$ for a generic constant but will index specific constants.